 "Member of the public" means any person except a member, agent, officer, or employee of federal, state, or local agency acting within the scope of his or her membership, agency, office, or employment.

 Many records are available on-line and can be downloaded free of charge.
 Please refer to the link below entitled “Frequently Requested Information” for easy access to many of the most frequently requested records.
-If you would like to request other records, complete the FORM or contact the Clerk of the Council Office at (714) 647-6520 and one will be mailed or faxed to you.
+If you would like to request other records, complete the FORM or contact the Clerk of the Council Office at (714) 647-6520 and one will be mailed to you.

 Requests will be routed to the appropriate department(s), who will locate the record based on the information provided.
 If necessary to identify specific records, staff will communicate with the requester by telephone or mail.

 Documents Provided on the City's Website

 Many of the City of Santa Ana's documents are available on this web site for viewing or downloading.
 Links to these documents are below:

 - Agendas and Minutes